 The fifth method is an extrapolation of Tiers 1 and 2.
-It is accomplished by using one of the above methods for the Tier 1 and 2 exposures and then extrapolating from the Tier 1 and 2 results to the remaining tiers.
-For example, given the following information for Tiers 1 and 2 versus Tier 3, an extrapolation of the percentage of exposed limits exhausted may indicate a range of 6% to 10% for Tier 3 insureds.
+Use one of the above methods for the Tier 1 and 2 exposures and extrapolate from the Tier 1 and 2 results to the remaining tiers.
+For example, given the following information for Tiers 1 and 2 versus Tier 3, an extrapolation of the percent of exposed limits exhausted may indicate a range of 6% to 10% for Tier 3 insureds.
 The selected percentage could then be applied to the aggregate of exposed policy limits for Tier 3 insureds.
-The assumptions used in this method are presented in Table 3.
+The assumptions used in this method are presented in Figure 5.

+Figure 5

-Average Ground-Up Liabilities (in Millions) Percentage of Exposed Limits Exhausted
+Average Ground- Up Liabilities (in Millions) Percent of Exposed Limits Exhausted

 Tier 1 3,000 100%-110%

 Tier 2 700 25%-35%

 Tier 3 50 6%-10%